Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 ### Summary

-Application 4 completes the computational evaluation of IKERUSIKI Theory.
+Application004 completes the computational evaluation of IKERUSIKI Theory.

 Together, Applications 1–4 demonstrate the applicability, scalability, optimization, and reproducibility of the completed mathematical framework.